Open-Scholarship-Strategy/site/immediate-action-plan.md

 ---
 ## Immediate Action Plan (2019-2020)

 We are in the midst not only of a rapid evolution of digital tools, services, and concepts but importantly also of corresponding strategic moves by key stakeholders in the global realm of Open Scholarship.
 In order to provide an equitable environment for all stakeholders and prevent vendor lock-in for the most demanded tools and services, we deem it necessary to highlight the most immediately important aspects of the full strategy.
-We consider these aspects necessary for the equitable, efficient and cost-effective implementation of an Open Scholarship system.
+We consider these aspects necessary for the equitable, efficient and cost-effective implementation of an Open Scholarship system (i.e., the scholarly commons).

 **In short: Subscription revenue is helping to maintain the status quo, raises antitrust concerns due to the acquisition of modern tools and services by monopolistic stakeholders and drains public institutions of funds needed to modernize their digital infrastructure towards a scholarly commons.
 This document seeks to provide a comprehensive and strategic solution to this problem.**